airbugg/eugenelerman.net/content/posts/mona.md

 ---
 title: Mona
-description: “The stars of the Halo were like one big neon sign to her.
-The sign said: All the shoes you can eat.”
+description: "The stars of the Halo were like one big neon sign to her.
+The sign said: All the shoes you can eat."
 date: "2020-05-23"
 ---